ShabbirHasan1/occams-rpc/docs/client_macros.md

 `#[client_task]` attribute allows users to define a struct representing an RPC task and specify its common fields, request, response, and optional blob data using `#[field(...)]` attributes.
 It will not generate ClientTask trait because the ClientTaskAction is optional for task variants.

-`#[client_task_enum]` attribute allow user to wrap an enum and delegate the ClienTask trait requirements to it's variants.
+`#[client_task_enum]` attribute allows users to wrap an enum and delegate the ClientTask trait requirements to its variants.
-It will generate ClientTask trait and the ClientTaskAction according to #[action()] specified for enum variants.
+It will generate the ClientTask trait and the ClientTaskAction according to the #[action()] specified for enum variants.

 ### `#[action]` on enum variants